hariseldon84/tpg-orchestrator/README.md

 Reference TPG agents in your Cursor Rules or prompts:

 ```
-Use the TPG Product Manager agent to create user stories
+Use the TPG Product Owner agent to create user stories
+Use the Purpose Architect to define product vision
 ```

 ### In Windsurf